Folia-Inquisitors/GrimCheckup/README.md

 ## Description

-This offers a bigger config for grim where you can disable and enable checks.
+This offers a bigger config for Grim where you can disable and enable checks.
 It is highly optimized and heavily tested.
 Feel free to constribute.

 ## Default Config